Autumn-School-of-Solana-2023/.github/profile/README.md

 - TBA

 # 🤝 Rules:
-- We’d love to have some interaction with you during the lessons, don't be afraid to ask any questions you may have!
+- We’d love to have some interaction with you during the lessons.
+Don't be afraid to ask any questions you may have!
-- Our lecturers here on Discord will be at your disposal during and outside the lessons.
+- Our lecturers on Discord will be at your disposal during and outside the lessons.

 # 🎓 Rules for getting a certification:
 As validation of your acquired skills in the Rust language and Solana blockchain, you will receive our Ackee Blockchain certificate, which will serve as future proof of your fundamental knowledge.